michael-read/Akka-Content-Based-Router/README.md

-#How to Create a Non-stop Microservices Platform using Akka
+#How to Create a Non-Stop Microservices Platform using Akka
 ##Introduction
 If you have interest in Scala / Akka and how to create a non-stop (“always available”) microservices platform using Akka's clustering capability then please read on.
 Some knowledge of Akka's actor system is assumed.
 Throughout this post the terms microservices and actors are used interchangeably.